Windows 2.1: Windows 2.1

 Like its predecessor, Windows 2.0, the operating environment was released with two different variants with differing CPU compatibility.
 However, the cosmetic naming convention was changed to "Windows/286" and "Windows/386".
 It was released on May 27, 1988, and it was the first version of Windows to require a hard disk drive.

-Despite its name, Windows/286 did not require a 80286 processor and was fully operational on an 8088 or 8086 processor, although it would not use the high memory area since it did not exist on an 8086 processor.
+Despite its name, Windows/286 did not require a 80286 processor and was fully operational on an 8088 or 8086 processor, although it would not use the high memory area since the latter lacked the feature.
 It is a rehash of its predecessor, Windows 2.03.
-The variant uses an additional 64 KB of the extended 286 KB memory in real mode.
+The variant uses an additional 64 KB of the extended 80286 memory in real mode.
 To access the additional memory, HIMEM.SYS is needed.
 A few PC vendors shipped Windows/286 with Intel 8086 hardware; one such example was IBM's PS/2 Model 25, which included Windows/286, resulting in some customer confusion.

 The other variant, Windows/386, is more advanced since it had introduced a protected mode kernel, and it allows several MS-DOS programs to run in parallel in the virtual 8086 mode of the 80386 processor, rather than suspending background applications.
 It has also provided support for EMS emulation, to use RAM beyond the 640 KB limit.
 It has spruced-up rendering of the 80386 version, and its setup program is considered to be better than the Windows/286 one.
 Windows/386 is designed to use both conventional and extended memory, although it ignores expanded memory.
 The facilities for converting extended memory into expanded memory are built into Windows/386, although, any EMS that is separately controlled would not be available on Windows/386.
 To customize Windows/386, users would have to manually change the CONFIG.SYS file.
 Microsoft ended its support for Windows 2.1 on December 31, 2001.

 A Korean version of Windows 2.1 was published by Microsoft in May 1990.
 It was re-released in September 1990 as Windows 2.12.